robertPiro/scalatra/README.md

 Next time you will be able to to start your container directly from the supported Git hosting service by putting ```gitpod.io#[your Git URI]``` into your browser bar, skipping steps 1 - 4.
-Never forget steps 5. and 6. or else your changes will not be saved.
+Never forget steps 5. and 6. or else your changes may get lost.